Supreme Court to Hear Cases Tied To Trump's Polices On Mexico Border

 The U.S. Supreme Court said it will hear cases that involve the U.S. "Remain in Mexico" policy and the border wall, two of President Trump's most controversial attempts to limit migration across the southern border with Mexico.

-Although the court did not say when it will hear the cases, arguments are likely to be heard well after the Nov.
+The court did not say when it will hear the cases, but arguments are likely to be heard well after the Nov.
 3 election.
-The outcome of next month's presidential election could render both cases moot, if Trump loses his reelection bid.
+The outcome of next month's presidential election could render both cases moot if Trump loses his reelection bid.

-In one case, the justices will review a 9th Circuit Court of Appeals ruling from early 2020 that briefly forced the Trump administration to halt its practice of making thousands of people seeking asylum at the southern border to wait in Mexico for the U.S. to process their claims.
+In one case, the justices will review a 9th U.S. Circuit Court of Appeals ruling from early 2020 that briefly forced the Trump administration to halt its practice of making thousands of people seeking asylum at the southern border wait in Mexico for the U.S. to process their claims.

-The Supreme Court allowed the policy, formally known as the Migrant Protection Protocols, to remain in effect in March, as the issue made its way through a legal back-and-forth.
+The Supreme Court allowed the policy, formally known as the Migrant Protection Protocols, or MPP, to remain in effect in March as the issue made its way through a legal back-and-forth.

+The "Remain in Mexico" lawsuit was filed on behalf of 11 asylum-seekers who were forced to return to Mexico as their claims worked their way through the U.S. immigration system.

+"Asylum-seekers face grave danger every day this illegal and depraved policy is in effect," said the American Civil Liberties Union's Judy Rabinovitz, who is the lead counsel in the lawsuit.
+"The courts have repeatedly ruled against it, and the Supreme Court should as well."

+The White House sees it differently, issuing a statement earlier this year saying, "By any measure, MPP has been hugely successful, including by reducing burdens on United States communities and easing the humanitarian crisis on the Southern border."

 In the other case, Trump v.
-Sierra Club, the high court will hear a dispute over the Trump administration's use of military funding to build sections of the president's long-promised border wall.
+Sierra Club, the high court will hear a dispute over the administration's use of military funding to build sections of the president's long-promised border wall.

 Lower courts had frozen billions in funding, but the Supreme Court granted a stay in the summer of 2019 that allowed the government to spend money from the Defense Department budget to build parts of a wall along the border with Mexico.